No matter how good a detective you are, there are some things you simply can't see (with the unaided eye), such as:

-For starters, there are two literal blind spots that naturally occur right in the middle of your visual field because the spot where the optic nerve plugs into the retina in the back of the eye has no photoreceptors.
+For starters, everyone has two huge blind spots that naturally occur right in the middle of the visual field because the spot where the optic nerve plugs into the retina in the back of the eye has no photoreceptors.

 (Maybe you already knew that.
-If not, here are some fun optical illusions from a University of Washington professor that play with your blind spots.)
+If not, here are some fun optical illusions from a University of Washington professor that play with those blind spots.)

 Most of us go about our day unaware of these blind spots because the brain is very good at filling in the gaps.
-Researchers have discovered that when you’re focusing on one object, your mind is basically tracing in the periphery with the expected imagery.
-This allows your eyes and brain to work together to process visual information efficiently without using a lot of bandwidth.
-Scientific American explains: “The richness of our individual experience is largely illusory; we actually ‘see’ very little and rely on educated guesswork to do the rest.”
+Researchers have discovered that when you're focusing on one object, your mind paints in the periphery with the expected imagery.
+This allows you to process visual information efficiently without using a lot of bandwidth.
+Scientific American explains: "The richness of our individual experience is largely illusory; we actually 'see' very little and rely on educated guesswork to do the rest."